dodyg/practical-aspnetcore/README.md

 If a sample require additional dependencies, I will list them.

+I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to play around with these samples.

 To run these samples, simply go each folder and execute ```dotnet restore``` and then continue with ```dotnet watch run```.

 * [Hello World with reload](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-with-reload)